Syriac Monasteries in Iraq

 The Monastery of Takrit: Was mentioned in the life story of Mor Ahudummeh of Takrit.

-The Monastery of J’atni in the desert near the village of Qoronta.
-It was by Mor Ahudummeh .
+The Monastery of J’atni: Was in the desert near the village of Qoronta and was built by Mor Ahudummeh .

-The Monastery of Mar Shamu‘il (Samuel) the Mountaineer, on the northern bank of the Tignis River, opposite the Monastery of Mar Sergius near Balad.
+The Monastery of Mar Shamu‘il (Samuel) the Mountaineer, on the northern bank of the Tigris River, opposite the Monastery of Mor Sergius near Balad.
 It housed forty monks.
-Mar Marutha studied in it in the sixth century.
+Mor Marutha of Takrit studied in it in the sixth century.

-The Monastery of Bir Qawm, near Balad on the bank of the Tigris River.
-Some Maphryonos were its inmates.
+The Monastery of Bir Qawm: Was near Balad on the bank of the Tigris River.
+Few Maphryonos studied in it.

 The Monastery of Shirin in al-Mada’in (Ctesiphon, south of Baghdad), built by the Christian Queen Shirin near the royal palace in 598.
 Shirin became a Syriac Orthodox adherent with the help of her doctor, Sergius of Sinjar